InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 2006 | Earl Old Chief
 2006-present | Wilbur Nagel

+***The strength of the crew is in the individual, and the strength of the individual is in the crew***

 In 2000, the Chippewa-Cree Tribal Business Committee and Natural Resources Department drafted up a proposal for an Inter-Agency Hotshot Crew to be based out of the Rocky Boy's Indian Reservation.
 A formal written request